Skip to main content

 • QCAA publishes detailed criteria for each IA and the EA.
 Read them before each task; they are the marking schemes.

-• AI tools in 2026: QCAA permits no AI assistance in the EA.
-IA AI use is at your school's discretion; see our AI and academic integrity guide.
+• AI tools in 2026: QCAA permits no AI assistance in the EA or in IA3 (supervised examination conditions).
+IA1 and IA2 AI-use boundaries are at your school's discretion; see our AI and academic integrity guide.

-• The QCE EA timing matters.
+• EA timing matters.
 2 hours is a real constraint.
-Practise unseen-text analysis under timed conditions starting in Term 1 of Year 12.
+Practise analytical responses on paired texts under timed conditions starting in Term 1 of Year 12.

 EA: External Assessment

-The EA is the only exam in QCE General English.
-Our EA guide covers how to read unseen texts in perusal, the structure of a 2-hour analytical response, time discipline, and how to handle different task framings (comparative, unified reading, perspective analysis).
+The EA is the only externally-set examination in QCE General English.
+Our EA guide covers how to use the 15-minute perusal effectively, how to structure a 2-hour analytical response to two texts connected by representation, time discipline, and how to handle the different ways QCAA can frame the representation prompt (concept, identity, time or place).

 Syllabus, dot point by dot point